Fiberglass, Metal, or Resin: How to Choose The Right Planter Material For Any Design or Landscape

-Galvanized steel planters offer an industrial look, and their luster can last a lifetime with a little extra care.
+Aluminum planters offer an industrial look, and their luster can last a lifetime with a little extra care.
 A scrub with a soft, bristled brush using a quarter-cup mild dish soap diluted in a gallon of hot water is all that’s needed to maintain the sleek shine of galvanized steel.
 Metal or wool brushes and harsh or acidic cleaners like vinegar should never be used as they may cause damage.
 The additional use of metal waxes will keep galvanized metal surfaces looking like new and protect the planter’s value over time.

-Plastic and resin planters have the unique ability to mimic other materials, such as stone, concrete and terra cotta, but are much more lightweight, durable, and versatile than many natural materials which may crumble or crack.
+Plastic and resin planters have the unique ability to mimic other materials, such as stone, concrete, and terra cotta, but are much more lightweight, durable, and versatile than many natural materials which may crumble or crack.

-Although plastic planters hold up well, they don’t have the staying power of a more durable material like metal.
+Although plastic outdoor planters hold up well, they don’t have the staying power of a more durable material like metal.
 Resin comes in endless shapes and colors, allowing versatility and the ability to experiment with different looks without the higher investment of more lasting materials.

-Smaller plastic planters can be cleaned by simply immerse them in a mixture of water and dish soap for ten minutes.
+Smaller plastic planters can be cleaned by simply immersing them in a mixture of water and dish soap for ten minutes.
 For larger pots, a light scrub and thorough rinse followed by air drying will keep them clean and fresh.